mattdelhey/mattdelhey.github.io/_posts/2013-01-10-kaggle-excel-in-r.md

 title: 'Kaggle: Getting Started with Excel -- In R'
 category: science
 date: 2013-01-10
-excerpt: If you're reading this blog post then you might have used Kaggle, a flashy resource in the data science world that works both as a platform for competition and for knowledge.
+excerpt: "If you're reading this blog post then you might have used Kaggle, a flashy resource in the data science world that works both as a platform for competition and for knowledge.
 The focus of the site is machine learning, something that is rather new to me.
-Being the awesome people that they are, Kaggle has put together a short series of guides for getting started, the [first of which](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel) involves using Excel.
-But Excel is kinda boring, so I thought it would be fun to run through the guide using R and ggplot2 visualizations.
+Being the awesome people that they are, Kaggle has put together a short series of guides for getting started, the first of which involves using Excel.
+But Excel is kinda boring, so I thought it would be fun to run through the guide using R and ggplot2 visualizations."

 ---